EPIC CA Fails: A History of Certificate Authority Incidents (2008–2025)

 March 2018

-Private Keys Breach Due to compromise of private keys, Digicert announced revocation of approx 20k Symantec certificates including GeoTrust, Thawte and RapidSSL Brand.
+Private Keys Breach Due to compromise of private keys, DigiCert announced the revocation of approximately 20,000 Symantec certificates including GeoTrust, Thawte and RapidSSL brands.

 Symantec